 - Randolph-Brooks Federal Credit Union - Originally chartered in 1952 to serve personnel at Randolph Air Force Base, the credit union’s FOM has expanded to include employees and associates at more than 2,000 select groups and eight underserved communities in the San Antonio and Austin, Texas areas.
 It’s now a major credit union with over $5 billion in assets.
 For more FOM details, refer to RBFCU’s online application.

-- Belvoir Federal Credit Union - Originally organized in 1946 by employees of the Engineering Center on Fort Belvoir, Virginia, the credit union’s FOM has expanded to include active duty, reserves, or retired member of the U.S. Armed Forces regardless of duty station.
+- Belvoir Federal Credit Union, which merged into PenFed - Originally organized in 1946 by employees of the Engineering Center on Fort Belvoir, Virginia, the credit union’s FOM has expanded to include active duty, reserves, or retired member of the U.S. Armed Forces regardless of duty station.
 In addition, there are several associations that can be joined to qualify for credit union membership.
 One that has an open membership is The Arc Greater Prince William.
 For more FOM details, click on the membership application link at Belvoir’s About Us page.